kavinmohan1857/autogoogle/README.md

 As prompted, enter the query you wish to google search.

-Then, return the amount of results you wish to return (or nothing for the default value of 10)
+Then, enter the amount of results you wish to return (or nothing for the default value of 10)

 ## Keep up with updates!